Jonathan Wolff (philosopher)

-Jonathan Wolff (born 25 June 1959) is a British philosopher and academic.
-He was Professor of Philosophy and Dean of the Faculty of Arts and Humanities at University College London (UCL) in 2012–16.
+Jonathan Wolff FBA (born 25 June 1959) is a British philosopher.
+He is a Senior Research Fellow in Philosophy and Public Policy and Governing Body Fellow at Wolfson College, Oxford.
+He was formerly the Alfred Landecker Professor of Values and Public Policy at the Blavatnik School of Government at the University of Oxford.
+Prior to his joining the Blavatnik School in 2016, Wolff's academic career had been spent at University College London (UCL), where he was, latterly, Professor of Philosophy and Dean of the Faculty of Arts and Humanities.

 Life and career

 Wolff was born on 25 June 1959 to Herbert Wolff and Doris Wolff (née Polakoff).
-He earned his Master of Philosophy from UCL under the direction of G.A.
-Cohen in 1985.
-Apart from one year as a Harkness Fellow at Harvard University, he has taught at UCL ever since.
-As of 1 September 2016, he holds the Blavatnik Chair in Public Policy in the Blavatnik School of Government at Oxford University.
+He earned his Master of Philosophy from UCL under the direction of G. A. Cohen in 1985.
+Following a year spent as a Harkness Fellow at Harvard University, he taught at UCL thereafter until 2016, ending his career there as Professor of Philosophy and Dean of the Faculty of Arts and Humanities.
+From 2016 until 2020, he held the Blavatnik Chair in Public Policy in the Blavatnik School of Government at Oxford University.
+He was then Alfred Landecker Professor of Values and Public Policy at the same school.
+He is, as of autumn 2024, Senior Research Fellow in Philosophy and Public Policy and Governing Body Fellow at Wolfson College, Oxford.

+Since 2023 he has been the president of the Royal Institute of Philosophy.
 He was formerly the secretary of the British Philosophical Association and has been Editor and then honorary secretary of the Aristotelian Society, which publishes Proceedings of the Aristotelian Society.
 Recently, Wolff's work has specialised in disadvantage and equality and public policy decision making.